-Part 4 Test to apply for withdrawing matters
+4 Test to apply for withdrawing matters

 All police officers, including those attached to the Police Prosecutions Command, irrespective of rank or position, shall adhere to the principles set out in the Prosecution Policy of the Office of the Director of Public Prosecutions.
-Extracts from that policy are set out below.
 If you need assistance concerning any legal issue relevant to a withdrawal file, contact your local Police Prosecutor.